 - Add ginger garlic paste and saute for few minutes to get rid of raw smell.

-- Add the cut brinjals, saute for few minutes until the color of the brinjals changes.
+- Add the cut brinjals, saute and cook for 5-10 minutes until the color of the brinjals changes.

 - Add the ground masala paste, add salt to taste, turmeric powder, mix well.